Aden-Q/cmu-15-445/projects/project3/README.md

 Several other executors such as `index_scan_executor` and `nested_index_join_executor` already exist in the repository.

 Plan nodes are the individual elements that compose a query plan.
 Each plan node defines information specific to the operator that it represents.
-Each executor is reponsible for processing a single plan node type.
+Each executor is responsible for processing a single plan node type.
 The plan nodes are defined in the following header files:

 +   `src/include/execution/plans/seq_scan_plan.h`